 What sort of freight insurance should I consider?

-The type of insurance you need for your freight really depends highly on what is being shipped and how.
+The type of freight insurance you need for your freight really depends highly on what are you shipping and how.
 In most cases insurance is an optional expense but it is available.
-We recommend carefully checking your freight contract from the carrier and fully understanding what you are insured for prior to pickup.
+We recommend carefully checking your freight contract from the carrier and fully understanding everything before you agree.

 In an LTL (Less Than Truckload) freight shipment the insurance is based on the NMFC Freight Class of the shipment, usually this is a set amount per pound of freight transported.